Zifah/alc-docker-autodeploy/README.md

 ### Installation
 * Clone or download this repository to your machine
 * Execute the file "script.sh" in the root directory and follow the prompts to completion.
-You know the script is done executing when the message: "Express server listening on port 3000" is output to the shell
+You know the script is done executing when the message: "**Express server listening on port 3000**" is output to the shell

 ### Usage
 You need to get the IP on which your Docker machine is running.
 To do this: